bshoshany/thread-pool/README.md

 }
 ```

-Currently, both the examples above are of pedagogical value only, because `BS::thread_pool_version` was only introduced in v5.0.0, and that is also the latest version at the time of writing, so there are no other versions to compare to.
-However, once future versions of the library are released, this object will be the preferred way to do version checking.

-For backwards compatibility, if you are not sure if you are going to get v4 or v5 of the library, you can check the version using the following preprocessor macros, which were introduced in v4.0.1:
+`BS::thread_pool_version` was introduced in v5.0.0, and it is the preferred way to do version checking.
+However, for backwards compatibility, if you are not sure if you are going to get v4 or v5 of the library, you can check the version using the following preprocessor macros, which were introduced in v4.0.1:

 * `BS_THREAD_POOL_VERSION_MAJOR` - indicates the major version.
 * `BS_THREAD_POOL_VERSION_MINOR` - indicates the minor version.